diegoib/de-zoomcamp/1_intro/notes_1.md

 print(f'job finished successfully for day = {day}')
 ```

 Now, let's put it into a container.
 This container is going to have a python 3.9 layer, pandas, we can do it through a `dockerfile`.
+A dockerfile is a file that specifies what is going to be inside the container.
+It needs be called dockerfile.

 ```dockerfile
 FROM python:3.9